 Hotels can be as cheap as $70 per night, and go up depending on how fancy they are, or how close to the city they’re located.
-The higher the charge, the more facilities there are likely to be, like excellent housekeeping, restaurant or concierge services, or gym, swimming pool and so on.
+The higher the charge, the more facilities there are likely to be, like excellent housekeeping, restaurant or concierge services, or gym, a swimming pool, and so on.

 If you really want to splash out for that mythical Paris vacation feeling, a hotel is the way to go.
 But be warned, it gets pricey, especially during the high season.
 The upside is that high-end service in Paris is truly exceptional.
-And hotels with in-house prize restaurants tend to pride themselves on their chefs and gastronomic reputations.
+And luxury hotels with in-house prize restaurants tend to pride themselves on their chefs and gastronomic reputations.

 Here are a few good value options to consider.